f2hex/ai-code-wizard/README.md

 ## Overview

-The Code Improvement Assistant is a command-line interface (CLI) tool designed to enhance the quality and readability of your Python code using the Mistral Codestral LLM.
-This tool leverages the power of Mistral AI to automatically improve your code based on specified criteria.
+The Code Improvement Assistant is a command-line interface (CLI) tool designed to enhance a program code using the Mistral Codestral LLM.
+This tool leverages the power of Mistral AI to automatically improve your code based on specified criteria indicated in a well prepared prompt.

 ## Features